saakethmm/al-folio/_posts/2024-06-23-intentions.md

 * Human-AI Alignment <!-- RLHF, DPO, PPO -->
 * ... and much more!

 I'm hoping to post biweekly.
-Stay tuned for the introduction *All Things Aligning: Wait what's happening?* <!-- Representational alignment (How special are these representations?)
+Stay tuned for the introduction *All Things Aligning: Getting up to speed* <!-- re-aligned on Representational alignment (How special are these representations?)
 Platonic Rep Hypothesis -->

 <!-- 1.
 Brain rhythms seem to play a crucial role in chunking the sounds we hear into language.
 Can we elucidate this mechanism using speech/language models (building on top of the notion that when the task to be solved is the same, the representations/mechanisms begin aligning across artificial and natural systems)?